Landlords love to watch our records, so we watch them back. Here’s the worst of the worst.

 Marty Ingerman noted that seniors “were instructed to purchase renters insurance” when asked about burst pipes that caused damage to many low-income senior housing units.
 Ingerman management groups owns the Elkton Senior Apartments in Maryland.
 He said the company had no obligation to offer financial assistance to seniors forced to live out of hotels while waiting weeks for repairs.

-Davis makes a habit of preying on people in homeless shelters, moving them into properties and evicting them in short order.
+Davis is a landlord who makes a habit of preying on people in homeless shelters, moving them into properties and evicting them in short order.
 He barges into people’s homes unannounced.
 He’s pressured tenants into doing repair work for him.
 Without pay.
 He’s crammed tenants into properties against code and rented out Housing Authority property he didn’t own, both of which led to sudden evictions.
-The Tenants Union has had more than one interaction with Davis while defending the tenant rights of our now-VP, Barry.
+The Tenants Union has had more than one interaction with slumlord Davis while defending the tenant rights of our now-VP, Barry.

 He was in trouble in 2013 after some of his tenants rented a property from Davis that Davis did not actually own.
 The tenants were evicted with 24 hours notice after this was discovered, and had to pack up and get out.

-Kaggia came on our radar after trying to evict Joan, a single mother living with her pregnant daughter, over what he claimed was a $60 unpaid bill.
+Kaggia came on our radar after this landlord tried to evict Joan, a single mother living with her pregnant daughter, over what he claimed was a $60 unpaid bill.
 After he admitted the bill to be untrue (she had paid all her bills and rent) he went ahead to evict her anyway without cause, while her daughter was still pregnant.
 Due to the city’s lack of Just Cause protections for renters, he is likely to get away with it.